Last Updated on 3 years by Francis

 Lead has 82 electrons and is very dense.
 As a result, it can become black when exposed to air.
 The red lead on paintings in many countries has turned chocolate brown, which happens because of the reaction of lead with sulfurous fumes in the air.
 In this scientific video, author Phil Ball explores the scientific story behind lead and its uses in the environment.
 There are a few things you need to know about lead.

-Is Lead Heavy Or Light?
+Is Lead Heavy Or Light ?

-is lead heavy or light
+Is lead heavy or

 The atomic number of lead is 82.
 The number of protons in lead atoms is higher than the one in gold, making the former heavier.
 Its mass per atom is 207 atomic mass units.
 The heaviest elements are those with an atomic number above 92, such as neptunium, and are extremely unstable.
 Some elements are made in nuclear reactors, while others are naturally occurring.